Tayyib-Ahsan/Propeller-Rudder-System-OpenFOAM-Simulation/README.md

 VP1304 propeller and a rudder constracted with NACA 0012 was used for this simulation at a rudder angle of 15 degrees to port.

 The mesh is by no means optimum.
-This was just a rough start for a series of simulations of improved meshing.
+This was just a rough start.

 Thank You !!!